 Did I say SEVEN cool things?
 Of course there are WAAAAAAY more than that – so here’s another one for nothing!

 Especially if you’re there at sunset.
 Or sunrise!
-Which generally means staying at the Devils Marbles campground, or at nearby towns Wauchope or Wycliffe Well.
+Which generally means staying at the Devils Marbles campground, or at either of the nearby settlements of Wauchope or Wycliffe Well.

 Besides, just 20 minutes further south and also renowned as the alien capital of Australia is Wycliffe Well!
 But that’s another story …